MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/09/devtools-105.md

 <!-- Title: Focus Mode: Improved location controls for DevTools, Activity Bar, and Quick View -->
 <!-- Subtitle: Focus Mode: Improved location controls for DevTools, Activity Bar, and Quick View. -->

-Several improvements to [Focus Mode](/devtools-guide-chromium/experimental-features/focus-mode) in existing location controls for DevTools have been made, including a new control for changing the orientation of Quick View.
+Several improvements to [Focus Mode](/devtools-guide-chromium/experimental-features/focus-mode) in existing location controls for DevTools have been made, including a new control for changing the orientation of **Quick View**.

 The Settings menu now provides options for changing DevTools between docked locations and a separate window.
-This menu also contains settings for how the Activity Bar is displayed.
+This menu also contains settings for how the **Activity Bar** is displayed.
 Starting in Edge 105, these options can be navigated and changed more quickly.
 The previous submenus have been replaced with toggle buttons.
 Additionally, improved contrast means the option you have selected is more easily visible at a glance.

 Before: